 It’s important to understand that the divorce mediator is not acting as a judge in a legal capacity.
 Therefore, they can’t force you into an agreement you’re not comfortable with.
 If you are not in agreement, you have every right to end the mediation process.

 Our divorce lawyers have represented clients as legal counsel during the divorce mediation process.
 They have also acted as the mediator for divorcing spouses.
 In either event, their decades of experience can move the mediation process forward to a resolution you are satisfied with.

 Speak with an Expert Las Vegas Divorce Attorney Today

 Divorce is a serious matter.
 Complex cases even more so.
 The outcome of your divorce case will affect you and your children for the rest of your lives.
 You deserve to have the best legal representation you can in accordance with what’s at stake in your divorce proceedings.
-Our divorce attorneys in Las Vegas are seasoned experts who specialize in handling all forms of complex divorce cases.
+Our divorce attorneys are seasoned experts who specialize in handling all forms of complex divorce cases.
 They will speak with you directly regarding a consultation.
 Call our office at 702-222-4021 to speak with one of them and see if what we offer is right for you.